hringbauer/hapROH/package/README.md

 ## Dependencies
-The basic requirements for calling ROH are kept minimal and only sufficient for the core ROH calling.
+The basic requirements for calling ROH are kept minimal and only sufficient for the core ROH calling ('numpy', 'pandas', 'scipy' & 'h5py').
 If you want to use extended analysis and plotting functionality: There are extra Python packages that you need to install (e.g. via `pip` or `conda`).

 1) If you want to use the advanced plotting functionality, you need `matplotlib` installed.
 2) For plotting of maps, you will need `basemap` (warning: installing can be tricky on some architectures).
 3) If you want to use the effective population size fitting functionality from ROH output, you require the package `statsmodels`.

 ## c Extension
-For performance reasons, the heavy lifting of the algorithm is coded into a cfunction cfunc.c.
-This "extension" is built via cython from cfunc.pyx

-The pypi package is distributed via source.
-This means that a c extension has to be built.
-This should be done automatically via the package cython (as CYTHON=True in setup.py by default).
+For performance reasons, the heavy lifting of the algorithm is coded into a c method (cfunc.c).
+This "extension" is built via cython from cfunc.pyx This should be done automatically via the package cython (as CYTHON=True in setup.py by default).

 You can also set CYTHON=False, then the extension is compiled from cfunc.c directly (experimental, not tested on all platforms).

 ## Development
 The code used to develop this package is deposited at the github repository: https://github.com/hringbauer/hapROH

-The package is exclusively in the folder `./package/`.
+The package is packed in the folder `./package/`.
 In addition, there are a large number of notebooks used to test and extensively use the functionality in `./notebooks/`.

+## Citation
+If you use the software for a scientific publication and want to cite it, you can use: https://www.biorxiv.org/content/10.1101/2020.05.31.126912v1

 ## Contact
-If you have bug reports, suggeestions or general comments, please feel always free to contact me, I am happy to hear from you: harald_ringbauer AT hms harvard edu
+If you have bug reports, suggeestions or general comments, please feel always free to contact me.
+I am happy to hear from you.
+Bug reports and user suggestions will help me to improve this software - so please do not hesitate to reach out!

+harald_ringbauer AT hms harvard edu
 (fill in blanks with dots)

-## Citation
+## 	Acknowledgments
-If you use the software for a scientific publication and want to cite it, you can use: https://www.biorxiv.org/content/10.1101/2020.05.31.126912v1

-Bug reports and user suggestions will help me to improve this software - so please do not hesitate to reach out to me!
+Big thank you to my co-authors Matthias Steinrücken and John Novembre.
+The project profited immensely from Matthias' deep knowledge about HMMs and from John's extensive experience in developing population genetics software.
+Countless discussions with both were key for moving forward this project.
+I also want to thank users who find and report software bugs (Mélanie Pruvost, Ke Wang).
+Their feedback helped to identify and remove errors in the program.

 Author:
 Harald Ringbauer, 2020